I. Best Practice for Object Inheritance

 - an object created by

-property, since it’s created with the hope to get an pure object! - If this object wants to have
+new(constructor) doesn’t hasprototypeproperty, since it’s created with the hope to get an pure object! - If this object wants to have

-property, then it must be the case we want this object to be a ‘super-class’, and inherited by ‘sub-class’.
-This way, we will need to attachprototype
+prototypeproperty, then it must be the case we want this object to be a ‘super-class’, and inherited by ‘sub-class’.
+This way, we will need to attachprototypeto this object.
+Also, we need to create shared field or method ontoprototype(otherwise, if nothing insideprototype, are we dumb to create all fields in memory without putting shared stuff inprototype??? ) - On the other hands, an object created by

-property, in which we can know:- the
+new(constructor) always has__proto__property, in which we can know:- the

-of this object - other shared
+constructorof this object - other shared

-of itsprototype
+methodsorfieldsof itsprototype

 - the